 - Computer printer for printable file version

-- If using a Cameo/Cricut, download the SVG file.
-Otherwise, download the printable PDF version and skip to step 6.
+- If using a Cricut, download the SVG file.
+Otherwise, download the printable PDF version and skip to step 7.

 - Weed the vinyl to reveal only the graphics you want to transfer.
 Trim any excess paper backing.

 - Use transfer tape to "pick up" the vinyl from the paper backing, and apply it to the chalkboard.
-Start at one edge and press firmly with your hands or hard plastic to smooth out air bubbles.
-Then, remove the transfer tape and repeat with remaining vinyl pieces.
+Start at one edge and press firmly with a scraper tool or hard plastic to smooth out air bubbles.
+Then, remove the transfer tape and repeat with the remaining vinyl pieces.

 - Using chalkboard markers, fill out the blank spaces with your child’s age, grade and other details.